atolab/zenoh-web/content/adopters.md

 ---
 title: Zenoh Adopters
-description: A very partial list of zenoh adopters and supporters
+description: A very partial list of Zenoh adopters and supporters
 menu: adopters
 ---

-Below is a list of companies, research institutes and foundations that adopted, supported or contributed to zenoh.
-If you cannot find your logo post a message on the [zenoh's discord server](https://discord.gg/cY4nVjUd) and we'll add it right away.
+Below is a list of companies, research institutes and foundations that adopted, supported or contributed to Zenoh.
+If you cannot find your logo post a message on the [Zenoh's discord server](https://discord.gg/cY4nVjUd) and we'll add it right away.

 #